No matter the deficit, Russell Wilson provides the Seahawks major confidence — and a bunch of wins

 “You’re lucky to have a guy like Russell running the show back there,’’ said the player, identified by Metcalf as No. 26 — cornerback Sean Murphy-Bunting.

 That sentiment grows stronger by the week.
-On a day when the Seahawks defense yielded an alarming amount of real estate, when the Buccaneers had an answer for every Seattle surge, when kicker Jason Myers missed a potential winning field goal at the end of regulation to open the door for Tampa Bay, Wilson was the perpetual counterpoint.
+On a day when the Seahawks’ defense yielded an alarming amount of real estate, when the Buccaneers had an answer for every Seattle surge, when kicker Jason Myers missed a potential winning field goal at the end of regulation to open the door for Tampa Bay, Russell Wilson was the perpetual counterpoint.

 For the Seahawks, he is the port in the storm, the rock of stability when chaos is swirling or adversity is mounting.
 As Seattle coach Pete Carroll said, there was an undeniable serenity that comes with heading into overtime with Wilson at the helm.
 Especially when the Seahawks won the coin toss to get first crack at victory.